-- A monthly review of the top and emerging risks is undertaken and challenged at the RMC through a Risk Heatmap and mitigation action plans. - The risk appetite and risk assessment processes are reviewed at least quarterly by ALCO and RMC in consultation with the business functions. - Risk reports for each risk category are submitted to the BRC quarterly. - The stress test scenarios and outcomes are updated half-yearly based on the revised parameters and reviewed by the RMC and BRC. - Senior management challenges the risk appetite and risk assessment methodologies at the RMC. - The BRC challenges and approves the risk appetite, ICAAP and ILAAP.
+- A monthly review of the top and emerging risks is undertaken and challenged at the RMC through the enterprise risk report and mitigation action plans. - The risk appetite is reviewed on an ongoing basis by the RMC in consultation with the business functions. - Risk reports for each risk category are submitted to the BRC quarterly. - The stress test scenarios and outcomes are updated at least half-yearly based on revised parameters and reviewed by the RMC and BRC. - Senior management challenges the risk appetite and risk assessment methodologies at the RMC. - The BRC challenges and approves the risk appetite, ICAAP and ILAAP.

 Credit risk is the risk of financial loss through the failure of a customer or counterparty to honour their commitments as they fall due.
 Credit risk arises principally in corporate and personal lending, trade finance, treasury and syndication underwriting.
-But credit risk also arises from off-balance-sheet products such as guarantees and derivatives or from SABB's holdings of debt securities.
+Credit risk also arises from off-balance-sheet products such as guarantees and derivatives or from SABB's holdings of debt securities.